CW: Reference to racism/xenophobia.

 The students’ flatmates, who were also asked to self-isolate, will now return to their normal activities.
 All students in Mayflower Halls have been notified directly of this update by the Residential Services and Student Life team.

-Although the situation surrounding the Mayflower student has now been resolved, what does this tell us about the way in which media outlets are reporting on coronavirus?
-And how is this shaping student attitudes as a result?
+Although the situation surrounding the Mayflower student has now been resolved, what does this tell us about the climate surrounding coronavirus?

 #Crushampton25838Anyone else is low-key freaking out while a Chinese student coughs in class?Especially considering the fact that half of them are wearing face masks 😭